hyperdivision/anonymous-credentials/README.md

 Instantiate a new User.

-### user.apply(details, certId)
+### const application = user.apply(details, certId)

 Generate an application with the relevant details to send to the Issuer responsible for `certId`.
 When sending this to the issuer, this should be accompanied by a document proving these properties, e.g. photo ID.

-### user.obtain(msg)
+### const issuanceResponse = user.obtain(msg)

+The user's contribution in the issuance protocol.
+This takes the output of `issuer.addIssuance` as a `buffer` and returns an `buffer` containing the serialized response.

-The user's part in the issuance protocol, the user generates random scalars to exponentiate the blinded curve points received from `org.addIssuance` and returns them to the issuer.
+In this step the user generates random scalars used to exponentiate the blinded curve points received from `addIssuance` message and returns them to the issuer, thereby contributing her own entropy to the certificate.

 ### user.store(msg)

-Store a completed credential. `msg` contains the finalised credential and the Issuer's signatures for all pseudonyms associated with this id.
+Store a completed credential. `msg` should be a `buffer` outputted by a call to `issuer.grantCredential`, which contains the serialization of the finalised credential and the issuer's signatures for all pseudonyms associated with this id.

 This will be stored internally as a new `Identity`, which has associated with it a credential as well as the `root` from which all pseudonyms are derived.
+This `Identity` can be later accessed using the `findId` method below or accessed directly from `user.identities`.

-### user.present(attributes)
+### const transcript = user.present(attributes)

-Generate a transcript showing a valid credential, only disclosing the properties specified in `attributes`.
+Generate a transcript showing a valid credential, only disclosing the properties specified in `attributes`. `properties` should be passed as an `array` of `strings`, e.g `['age', 'nationality']`; an appropriate identity with the required attributes is then chosen to present.

+Returns a `buffer` containing the serialized data required by a verifier to validate the credential. `transcript` should be passed as an argument to `verifier.validate`

-### user.findId(required)
+### const id = user.findId(required)

+Access an identity containing the attributes listed in `required`.
+Takes an `array` of `strings`, e.g `['age', 'nationality']`, and returns `id` as an instance of an `Identity` object.

 ### Verifier